FOCUS OF UNIT 1

-- All old people are forgetful.
+- Old people are forgetful.

-- Jews are rich.
+- Jews and Mennonites are cheap.

-- All tall people are good basketball players.
+- Tall people are good basketball players.

 Give students time to consider these phrases, then ask them to share their reactions.
-Record their reactions on the board (e.g., The statements are too general to be true).
+Record their reactions on the board (e.g., the statements are too general to be true).

 Ask students a key question: